erikhinderer/confluent/connect/nat2onprem/README.md

-nat2onprem.sh configures a Linux VM with DNAT and SNAT IP Tables rules to provide port forwarding for Confluent Cloud Connectors to reach on-premises databases via the client's cloud network
+# Securely connect to an on-premises database from the cloud

-# Securely connect to an External Endpoint from Azure
+# nat2onprem.sh configures a Linux VM with DNAT and SNAT IP Tables rules to provide port forwarding for Confluent Cloud Connectors to reach on-premises databases via the client's cloud network

 # Introduction
 Azure’s [Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) enables you to securely access Azure PaaS and Partner resources over a private endpoint (PE) in your own virtual network (VNET).
 The private access is resource specific as opposed to service specific and protects against data exfiltration in that connectivity can be initiated in only a single direction.